Model Context Protocol (MCP)

 The JSON should follow the same schema as the config file for Claude Desktop.

-Here’s an example configuration, which sets up a single server for Google Maps:
+Here’s an example configuration, which sets up a single server for GitHub:

 Be sure to provide the required arguments and environment variables for the servers that you want to use.